Rigid HYM Connections on Tautological Bundles over ALE Crepant Resolutions in Dimension Three: The proof of Theorem

-When $G$ is a finite subgroup of $\SL(2,\C)$, the matrix $C$ is the Cartan matrix of the unique simple Lie algebra corresponding to $G$, while $\tilde{C}$ is the extended version.
-This is the essence of the McKay correspondence~\cite{McKay1980}.
-Note that for $n\geq 3$ this matrix is not the Cartan matrix associated to a Lie algebra, nor is it a generalised Cartan matrix as appearing in the context of Lie algebras.
+\begin{Remark} When $G$ is a f\/inite subgroup of $\SL(2,\C)$, the matrix~$C$ is the Cartan matrix of the simple Lie algebra corresponding to~$G$, while~$\tilde{C}$ is its extended version.
+This is the essence of the classical McKay correspondence~\cite{McKay1980}.
+For $n\geq 3$ this matrix has, in general, entries on the diagonal which are not equal to~$2$, and hence is neither the Cartan matrix associated to a~Lie algebra nor is it a~generalised Cartan matrix as appearing in the context of Lie algebras. \end{Remark}